Flag matroids with coefficients: Flag matroids

 We turn to the comparison of valuated flag matroids in the sense of \cite[Def.\ 4.2.2]{Brandt-Eur-Zhang21} with flag $\T$-matroids in our sense.
 We rephrase the definitions of \cite{Brandt-Eur-Zhang21} in terms of the Berkovich model $\R_{\geq0}$ of the tropical semifield, using the semiring isomorphism $-\exp: \R\cup\{\infty\} \to\R_{\geq0}$ between the min-plus algebra and the Berkovich model, which transforms the tropical addition ``min'' into ``max'' and the tropical multiplication ``plus'' into usual multiplication.

 A \emph{Dress-Wenzel valuation} is a map $\mu:E^r\to\R_{\geq0}$ such that for every choice of elements $x_1,\dotsc,x_{r-1},y_1,\dotsc,y_{r+1}\in E$ there is an $i\in\{1,\dotsc,r\}$ such that

+Two valuations $\mu_1, \mu_2:E^r\to\R_{\geq0}$ are \textit{equivalent} if there exists $\alpha \in \R_{>0}$ such that $\mu_1 = \alpha \mu_2$.
 A \emph{valuated matroid}\footnote{There is a discrepancy of terminology in the literature.
 What is called a \emph{valuated matroid} in \cite{Brandt-Eur-Zhang21} is called a \emph{valuation} in Dress-Wenzel's paper that introduces valuated matroids (cf.\ \cite[Def.\ 1.1]{Dress-Wenzel92b}), and it corresponds to a Grassmann-Pl\"ucker function with tropical coefficients in Baker-Bowler theory.
 Valuated matroids in Dress-Wenzel's sense appear in \cite{Brandt-Eur-Zhang21} as projective classes of valuated matroids in the latter sense, but without a distinct name.
-We follow the terminological conventions of Dress-Wenzel in our exposition.} is an $\R_{>0}$-class of a Dress-Wenzel valuation $\mu:E^r\to\R_{\geq0}$.
+We follow the terminological conventions of Dress-Wenzel in our exposition.} is the equivalence class $[\mu]$ of a Dress-Wenzel valuation $\mu:E^r\to\R_{\geq0}$.

 Recall that the multiplicative monoid of $\T$ is $\R_{\geq0}$ and the nullset

 We denote by $\iota:\R_{\geq0}\to\T$ the identity map.
 Note that a function $\mu:E^r\to\R_{\geq0}$ is a Dress-Wenzel valuation if and only if $\iota \circ \mu:E^r\to\T$ is a Grassmann-Pl\"ucker function.
 This defines a bijection that sends a valuated matroid $M=[\mu]$ to the $\T$-matroid $\widetilde M=[\iota\circ\mu]$ (cf. \cite[Ex.
 3.32]{Baker-Bowler19}).